weXsol/Couchbase/README.md

 ![eXist-db](http://exist-db.org/exist/apps/homepage/resources/img/existdb.gif)

-This is the Couchbase extension for the [eXist Native XML database](http://www.exist-db.org).
-This driver provides access to functions and features of [Couchbase](http://www.couchbase.com) using the original [Couchbase Java Driver](https://github.com/couchbase/couchbase-java-client).
+This is the Couchbase Server extension for the [eXist Native XML database](http://www.exist-db.org).
+This driver provides access to functions and features of the [Couchbase Server](http://www.couchbase.com) using the original [Couchbase Java Driver](https://github.com/couchbase/couchbase-java-client).

 > This driver is *NOT* developed by [CouchBase](https://www.couchbase.com) and is therefore NOT an offical driver nor is it supported by [CouchBase](https://www.couchbase.com).

 # Documentation

 Documentation of the driver is found on the [Wiki](../../wiki).
-The unit tests provide additional hints how to use the software.
+The [unit tests](../../tree/master/java/test/src/org/exist/couchbase/test/xquery) provide additional hints on how to use the software.

 # Releases